 Breakfast at Saughy Rigg was as good as it gets: yoghurt with berries, toast, marmalade, the finest egg benedict in the land and swooningly-strong coffee.
-Decent coffee isn’t difficult to make and yet I despair at the number of B&B’s that get it so wrong.
+Decent coffee isn’t so very difficult to make and yet I despair at the number of B&B’s that get it so very wrong.

 Dinner, three bottles of beer, bed, breakfast and a load of washing came to £72 – a bargain in anyone’s book.
 Packed and ready for the off, I politely declined Sean’s offer of a lift up to the path and bidding him a fond farewell, trudged the uphill mile back the way I had come.

 The weather was unchanged – grey, cold and overcast with occasional flashes of sun.
 The forecast promised sheets of rain, but I could hardly complain.
 Other than a short annoyance of drizzle at Gilsland, it hadn’t rained once in seven days walking.